Compression of descriptor models for mobile applications: Experimental results

 \section{Experimental results}

-The performance of the descriptor models are evaluated using the HPatches benchmark \cite{Balntas2017HPatches:Descriptors}.
-We focus on the matching and retrieval tasks as these were found to be more challenging and useful for practical applications \cite{Balntas2017HPatches:Descriptors} unlike the validation task.
-The HardNet model variants were all implemented in PyTorch \cite{Pfeiffer2007AutomaticPyTorch} and trained with the HardNet loss functions \cite{Mishchuk2017WorkingLoss}.
-Note that the HardNet++ weights were trained on the \textit{Liberty}, \textit{Yosemite}, and \textit{Notredame} datasets~\cite{BrownAutomaticFeatures}, whereas all the models proposed in this paper are trained solely on the \textit{Liberty} dataset from random initialisation.
-We use the code provided by the original HardNet paper for training and evaluation\footnote{https://github.com/DagnyT/hardnet}.
+The task performance of the descriptor models are evaluated using the HPatches benchmark \cite{Balntas2017HPatches:Descriptors}.
+This dataset is composed of local patches at varying levels of illumination and viewpoints changes from 116 different scenes.
+The HardNet model variants were all implemented in PyTorch \cite{Paszke2017AutomaticPyTorch} using the same training procedure\footnote{https://github.com/DagnyT/hardnet} and the HardNet++ weights were trained on the \textit{Liberty}, \textit{Yosemite}, and \textit{Notredame} datasets, while all the models proposed in this paper are trained solely on the \textit{Liberty} dataset from random initialisation.

+We perform an evaluation of the standard depthwise separable layers and Tucker decomposition on the HardNet model along with a comparison to our proposed pointwise linear bottleneck scheme and the use of CDP layers.